V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 - **Voice Interactions**: The system will prioritize voice interactions, leveraging IREE's capabilities to create a responsive AI.
 Python will not be used in this context.
 - **Speech-to-Text Interface**: A speech-to-text interface will be incorporated to process voice inputs effectively.
 - **Direct Connection to Compute Module**: The display, set in portrait mode, will connect directly to the compute module, a standard Linux amd64 computer, eliminating the need for embedded software development.
 - **Flexible OLED Display**: The system will utilize a 6-inch flexible OLED display from Wisecoco with a resolution of 2880\*1440 at 60Hz refresh rate.
-This display offers a wide viewing angle of 178 degrees and can be wall-mounted.
 - **No Holograph Displays**: The design will be streamlined and efficient, excluding holograph displays.

 ## Potential Challenges